Psychiatric Nurse

 Those who know they want to become a psychiatric nurse should plan on taking a few mental health courses while in school.
 Upon becoming an RN, most nurses gain experience in general nursing before they move into the psychiatric specialty, although it's not unheard of for a new grad nurse to go right into psychiatric nursing.
 One way to break into psychiatric nursing is to determine a focus; geriatric care, eating disorders, and child/teen mental health are just a few of the specialized areas a psychiatric nurse may consider finding work.

-What Are the Education Requirements for Psychiatric Nurses?
+What Are the Schooling Requirements for Psychiatric Nurses?

-Education requirements include holding an active RN license, which may be achieved via an Associate's Degree in Nursing or a Bachelor's degree.
+Education requirements include holding an active RN license, which may be achieved via an Associate's Degree in Nursing or a Bachelor's degree at an accredited school.
 The trend in the healthcare industry is shifting toward primarily hiring BSN-educated registered nurses, but this is not currently an enforced requirement.
 Earning more education, however, will make an RN more money and create better opportunities.

 Are Any Certifications or Credentials Needed?